Snehashis-sci/myalice-learnings/myalicelearnings.md

 ReplicaSet- A ReplicaSet is to maintain a stable set of replica Pods running at any given time. we define a Deployment and that Deployment manage ReplicaSets automatically.

 Volume mounting!!??

+Things to cover:
+* how deployment, statefulset, daemonset mounts volumes, gets values from configmap and secrets

+*  how node-affinity, pod-affinity and anti-affinity works

+* how taint toleration works

+* run a frontend, backend and database in minikube, using node port expose the frontend and backend.

+* how to add/remove taints to/from nodes

+* Check out pod disruption budget, network policy, RBAC, service account.

+* Also check horizontal pod autoscaler, sidecar, kubernetes job, cronjob